montagejs/montagejs.org/docs/rich-text-editor.md

 As the active state for the left, right and center buttons should be mutually exclusive, I’ve also created an `setActive` method.
 This removes focus from the previously active button and adds focus to the currently selected button instead, rather than relying on the button’s inbuilt `pressedClass` property, like we did for the bold, italic and underline buttons.

 ## Wrap up
 Armed with this knowledge, you should be able hook up controls for the other `RichTextEditor` properties yourself.
-Hopefully this post will inspire you to try out the rich text capabilities in Montage for yourself.
+Hopefully this post will inspire you to try out the rich text capabilities in Mod for yourself.